 The Concordia Council on Student Life (CCSL) makes funds available for projects that enhance or contribute to the quality of student life at the university.

 The fund is designed to support innovative and unique activities: events, projects or initiatives that raise awareness or engage the student body in a social, political, educational or cultural context.
 Find more details on the Dean of Students web page.

-Find out more about the winter 2020 academic dates.
+Find out more about the fall 2020 academic dates.